nathanmarz/storm/docs/DYNAMIC_WORKER_PROFILING.md

 Configuration
 -------------

 The "worker.profiler.command" can be configured to point to specific pluggable profiler, heapdump commands.
-The "worker.profiler.enabled" can be disabled if plugin is not available.
+The "worker.profiler.enabled" can be disabled if plugin is not available or jdk does not support Jprofile flight recording so that worker JVM options will not have "worker.profiler.childopts".
+To use different profiler plugin, you can change these configuration.